janos/schulze/README.md

 `Compute(v VoteMatrix) (scores []Score, tie bool)` is the core function in the library.
 It implements the Schulze method on the most compact required representation of votes, called `VoteMatrix`.
 It returns the ranked list of choices from the matrix, with the first one as the winner.
 In case that there are multiple choices with the same score, the returned `tie` boolean flag is true.

 `VoteMatrix` holds number of votes for every pair of choices.
-A convenient structure to record this map is implemented as the `Election` type in this package, but it is not required to be used.
+A convenient structure to record this map is implemented as the `Voting` type in this package, but it is not required to be used.

-## Election
+## Voting

-`Election` is the in-memory data structure that allows voting ballots to be submitted, to export the `VoteMatrix` and also to compute the ranked list of choices.
+`Voting` is the in-memory data structure that allows voting ballots to be submitted, to export the `VoteMatrix` and also to compute the ranked list of choices.

-The act of voting represents calling the `Election.Vote(b Ballot) error` function with a `Ballot` map where keys in the map are choices and values are their rankings.
+The act of voting represents calling the `Voting.Vote(b Ballot) error` function with a `Ballot` map where keys in the map are choices and values are their rankings.
 Lowest number represents the highest rank.
 Not all choices have to be ranked and multiple choices can have the same rank.
 Ranks do not have to be in consecutive order.

 ## Example